ed-andre/betterjobs-snow/docs/enhancement-tracker_031-040.md

     - ENHANCEMENT-037: AI Keyword Category Override via CTE in stage_keywords_normalized
     - ENHANCEMENT-038: Replace Custom Skill Taxonomy with Lightcast Open Skills Taxonomy (NOTE: This enhancement deprecated the stage_skills_standardization_rules and the consolidation assets, which is no longer needed)
+    - ENHANCEMENT-040: Add Job Description Dimension and integrate with Fact Table
 - **NO ACTION REQUIRED**